sanjeev-rm/sanjeev-rm/README.md

 ## Achievements
 - HackUI Winner - First Ever Hackathon - Built an app for amputees and their prosthesis
-- Published Patent - LEADS - An unique custom technique of text ranking for legal documents
+- Published Patent - LEADS - Unique custom technique of text ranking for legal documents
-- Successfully Failed Startup - Scapea - An AR App built for people with disabilities to buy products at the comfort of their home
+- Successfully Failed Startup - Scapea - AR App built for people with disabilities to buy products at the comfort of their home
 - 20feet dive into a natural pool - I don't know how to swim

 ## Connect